How to submit a report?

 - No non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.

 - The more thorough the proof-of-concept, the higher the chance a payout will be awarded.

 Rules for Us

 - We will respond as quickly as possible to your submission.

 - We will keep you updated as we work to fix the bug you submitted.

 - We will not take legal action against you if you play by the rules and act in good faith.

 Based on severity of the bug and completeness of the submission, which we will decide at our sole discretion, we offer the following rewards:

-Any individual residing in a country that is on a United States restricted export control list, or any individual on a United States state or federal criminal wanted list or restricted export control list, is not eligible to participate.
+If you reside in a country on a United States restricted export control list, or are on a United States state or federal criminal wanted list or restricted export control list, you are not eligible to participate in this program.

 We will make the final decision on bug eligibility and value.
-Don’t treat this program like a game or business plan.
-The program exists entirely at our discretion and may be canceled at any time.
-Thanks in advance for helping us out.
+This program exists entirely at our discretion and may be modified or canceled at any time.
+Any changes we make to these programs terms do not apply retroactively.
+Thanks for helping us make Medium more secure.